cmsc334-s24/cmsc334-s24.github.io/labs/lab4-racecondition.md

 2. Save the password that you generated.
 We will use this later for the `password_input.txt` file.

 3. Create a new file called `password_input.txt`.
 In this new file enter the following.
 Except replace `yournetid_root` with your `netid` followed by `_root`.
 And replace the string `hashed_password` with the password you created in step 2 above.
     ```bash
     $ nano password_input.txt
     ```
-* add the following (but modify as directed above):
+4. Add the following text to the `password_input.txt` file.
+Remember to replace `yournetid_root` and `hashed_password`.
     ```
     yournetid_root:hashed_password:0:0::/root:/bin/zsh
     ```
-4. Notice that this line looks suspiciously like the root user entry in the `/etc/passwd` file.
-It has a UID of 0, and a GUID of 0, which is the user id and group id of the root user.
+5. Notice that this line looks suspiciously like the root user entry in the `/etc/passwd` file.
+It has a `UID` of 0, and a `GUID` of 0, which is the user id and group id of the root user.
 A user with this id will have __root privileges__ on the system.
 The goal of this lab is to trick the vulnerable program into inserting this string into the `/etc/passwd` file.
-5. Remind yourself what the `/etc/passwd` file looks like and what each item between the `:` means.
+6. View the `/etc/passwd` file.
     ```bash
     $ cat /etc/passwd
     ```
+7. What does each field between the `:` represent?

 #### The target process shell script

-We need a shell script that will continuously call the vulnerable program until the new entry has been added to the /etc/passwd file.
+We need a shell script that will continuously call the vulnerable program until the new entry has been added to the `/etc/passwd` file.
 The script will check the last modified timestamp of the file and will stop running the while loop when the last modified timestamp has changed.

 __target_process.sh__
 ```bash